Health And Safety Working At Height

 The Bottom Line

 Working at height isn’t about bravery.
-Also, they inspect gear they’ve checked a hundred times.
 It’s about discipline.
-They say no to a job when the wind picks up.
-The workers who go home every night aren’t the ones taking chances — they’re the ones following procedure when no one’s watching.
+Practically speaking, the workers who go home every night aren’t the ones taking chances — they’re the ones following procedure when no one’s watching.
+Consider this: they inspect gear they’ve checked a hundred times.
+Still, they say no to a job when the wind picks up.
 They drill rescues until the motions are automatic.

 So build the habits.
-Plus, trust the systems.
-Watch each other’s backs.
+Trust the systems.
+Consider this: watch each other’s backs.
 And never, ever assume you’re the exception.

 The height doesn’t change.
+Also, the risk doesn’t shrink.
+But your preparation?
 That’s entirely up to you.
-But your preparation?
-So the risk doesn’t shrink.
 Make it count.

 Latest Posts